The Aboriginal Fund for Species at Risk

 - Species assessed as “may be at risk” and “sensitive” by The General Status of Species in Canada.

-- Building capacity in Aboriginal communities and organizations to participate in wildlife conservation actions
+- Building capacity in Indigenous communities and organizations to participate in wildlife conservation actions.

 In order to be eligible, proposed projects must contribute to one or more of the following expected results of the AFSAR Prevention Stream:

-- Strengthen capacity in Aboriginal communities for their participation in preventive action to conserve the target species.
+- Strengthen capacity in Indigenous communities for their participation in preventive action to conserve the target species and their associated habitats.

 - Document and conserve ATK and TEK on the target species.